wasiqs-classics/Python-Lectures-Github/Module 2 - Intermediate Topics/009 Functions/README.md

 4. Define a function that accepts `*args` and returns their sum.
 5. Write a function to generate Fibonacci numbers up to a given number.

+### Additional Exercises
+Here are additional practice questions for functions in Python:

+1. **Prime Checker**: Write a function that checks if a given number is prime and returns `True` or `False`.

+2. **Palindrome Checker**: Create a function that determines if a string is a palindrome.

+3. **Find Maximum**: Implement a function that takes a list of numbers and returns the largest number without using Python's built-in `max()` function.

+4. **Custom Greeting**: Define a function that accepts a name and a time of day (morning, afternoon, evening) and returns a customized greeting.

+5. **Temperature Converter**: Write a function that converts temperatures between Celsius and Fahrenheit.

+6. **Word Frequency**: Create a function that takes a string and returns a dictionary with the frequency of each word in the string.

+7. **Factorial with Default Parameters**: Write a function that calculates the factorial of a number.
+If no number is provided, it should default to 5.

+8. **Reverse List**: Define a function that reverses a list without using built-in reverse methods.

+9. **Unique Elements**: Write a function that takes a list and returns a new list containing only unique elements.

+10. **Count Characters**: Implement a function that counts the number of each character in a string and returns the result as a dictionary.

+These questions will help reinforce concepts like recursion, default parameters, and working with different data types.
+Try!

 ---

 ### Conclusion